What is Automatic Content Recognition (ACR)

 Other data (information that may be collected through ACR):

-- Platform Type – We can understand whether the ad used a linear device, MVPD (Multichannel Video Programming Distributor), CTV, or VOD (video on demand) device.
+- Platform Type – it’s possible to understand whether the ad used a linear device, MVPD (Multichannel Video Programming Distributor), CTV, or VOD (video on demand) device.

 - Location data for both desktop and mobile screens